MLB roundup: Harper's slam caps Phils' stunning rally over Cubs

 Mets 10, Braves 8

-First baseman Pete Alonso matched the National League rookie record with his 39th home run, and pitcher Marcus Stroman earned his first victory since joining the team as visiting New York outslugged Atlanta.
+Fiirst baseman Pete Alonso matched the National League rookie record with his 39th home run, and pitcher Marcus Stroman earned his first victory since joining the team as visiting New York outslugged Atlanta.

 Alonso connected for a 451-foot, three-run homer in the first inning against Atlanta starter Julio Teheran (7-8) to match the record set in 2017 by Cody Bellinger of the Los Angeles Dodgers.
 He also went 5-for-5, his first career five-hit game, and drove in a career-high six runs.